 Yes, through an open wound or by chewing on the carcass.
 Have your vet administer a booster shot within five days.
-If your pet is unvaccinated, it must be confined for four months, or euthanized.
 You're not always going to know what your pet has been up to while outside, so the best protection for both your pet and your family is for you to keep your pet current with its rabies shots.

 How do I safely dispose of a dead animal?

 Use care when disposing of any dead animal.
 Wear gloves.
 Pick up the animal with a shovel.
-Then bury it (deep) or double-bag it and put it in the garbage.
+Then bury it (12 inches deep) or double-bag it and put it in the garbage.
 To kill the virus, sprinkle the ground and wash the shovel/gloves with a 10% solution of bleach in water (9 parts water, 1 part bleach).